Youth suicide: Previous exposure, attempts, and age impacting youth suicide

 Age and experience also factor in suicide.
 It has been found that older, more experienced populations take more time to plan, choose deadlier methods, and have greater suicidal intent.
 This results in them eventually committing suicide at a higher rate than their younger counterparts.
-A US nationwide study of adolescent suicides found increasing rates of firearm, poisoning, and hanging and asphyxiation suicides among American Indian and Alaska Native, Black, and Asian and Pacific Islander youth from 1999-2020.
+A US nationwide study of adolescent suicides found increasing rates of firearm, poisoning, and hanging and asphyxiation suicides among American Indian and Alaska Native, Black, and Asian and Pacific Islander youth from 1999 to 2020.

 The International Association for Suicide Prevention looked at multiple different studies and accessed them based on what it being done and how successful certain methods are when it comes to suicide.
 When people received care from people such as (nurses, psychologists, or social workers) the rates of suicide depressed substantially.
 This is due to the fact that they received different resources and treatments such as psychotherapy that helped them with their depression.
-A specific program that seems to be quite successful is the IMPACT program which is an abbreviation for Improving Mood- Promoting Access to Collaborative Treatment.
+The Improving Mood-Promoting Access to Collaborative Treatment (IMPACT) is an example of a program that raises awareness to youth suicide.
 Those in this group experienced a greater quality of life, lower rates of depression, and suicidal ideation.
 Some key aspects of this program is the development of a therapeutic alliance, a personalized treatment plan that includes a patient's preferences, and proactive follow ups.
 Sometimes following up and going through these treatments can be a long process or even expensive which is why this study also explains how successful telephone counseling is as well.
 This type of intervention has been statistically proven to be successful.

 Bereavement among young people

 The primary goals of suicide postvention include assisting the survivors of suicide with the grief process, along with identifying and referring those survivors who may be at risk for negative outcomes such as depressive and anxiety disorders, and suicidal behavior.
 Experts in mental health stress the importance of postvention as a critical component of suicide prevention.
 Dr. Jane Smith, a leading psychologist specializing in grief counseling, explains, "Postvention is not only about helping survivors heal; it's also a proactive approach to prevent further tragedies.
 By closely supporting and monitoring those affected by a suicide, we can identify early signs of distress and intervene before another crisis occurs."
-This approach underscores the dual purpose of postvention—alleviating immediate grief and preventing future incidents by offering targeted support and resources.
-With 42% of youth suicides being suicide bereavement (or contagion) related – further research and investment must be made into supporting this group of people.
+This approach underscores the dual purpose of postvention, alleviating immediate grief and preventing future incidents by offering targeted support and resources.
+With 42% of youth suicides being suicide bereavement (or contagion) related, further research and investment must be made into supporting this group of people.
 A few suggestions to make sure the support is effective include making the individuals feel connected and understood.